tttom/MacroMax/python/README.md

 * Moving the calculations to a GPU or a cloud-computing environment.
 Since the copying-overheads may quickly become a bottleneck, it is important to consider the memory requirements for the problem you want to solve.

+## Modifying and extending the library
+The [CONTRIBUTING](CONTRIBUTING.md) page provided an overview of the source code and how to build it and its documentation.
+We welcome any contributions, suggestions, bug reports, or better yet, pull requests.
+If you like to get involved, please get in touch.